tsloughter/erls/README.md

 ## Setup

+If you download a binary from the github releases you must rename it to `erls` for it to work.

 Because `erls` creates symlinks from commands like `erl` to the `erls` binary you must be sure the directory the symlinks are created, `~/.cache/erls/bin`, is in your `PATH`:

 ```